 - Prepare serial dilution of a peptide in water (e.g. a 4-fold serial dilution ranging from 0.655 mg/ml to 40 ng/mL.
 See Table 1 for preparing a 4-fold serial dilution).
-The peptide standard curve should be prepared using the same protein or peptide species and buffer as the sample protein / peptide to be quantified. - Prepare a working solution of LavaPep by mixing Part A and Part B in a ratio of 1:9.
-(For example, 10 μL Part A + 90 μL Part B. See Table 2 for appropriate dilutions). - To 10 μL of peptide sample or standard add 40 μL of LavaPep working solution.
-A blank should be prepared by adding equal volumes of working reagent and buffer C. - Incubate at room temperature for 5 minutes. - Add 50 μL Buffer C - Using a Fluorescence microtiter plate reader or other fluorescent reader, measure Fluorescence using a 540±10 nm excitation filter and a 630±10 nm emission filter - Subtract background fluorescence of the control from all other values and plot fluorescence over peptide quantity (log10 fluorescence vs log10 peptide quantity). - Use the standard curve to determine the concentration of peptide in the unknown sample.
-Note that a linear t is normally used, but a larger dynamic range can be achieved with an exponential t. - Interfering compounds should be at, or below, the indicated concentrations (Table 3).
+The peptide standard curve should be prepared using the same protein or peptide species and buffer as the sample protein / peptide to be quantified. - Prepare a working solution of LavaPep reagent by mixing water, Part A and Part B in a ratio of 8:1:1.
+(See Table 2 for appropriate dilutions). - To a known volume of sample or standard add an equal volume of LavaPep working solution.
+A blank should be prepared by adding equal volumes of working reagent and buffer/water.
+For a microtitre plate (100 μL) assay, add 50 μL of sample and 50 μL of LavaPep working solution.

+- Incubate in the dark for 60 minutes at room temperature. - Using a fluorescence microtitre plate reader, measure fluorescence using a 540+10 nm excitation filter and a 630+10 nm emission filter. - Subtract background fluorescence of the control from all other values and plot fluorescence over peptide quantity (log10 fluorescence vs log10 peptide quantity). - Use the standard curve to determine the concentration of peptide in the unknown sample.
+Note that a linear fit is normally used, but a larger dynamic range can be achieved with an exponential fit. - Interfering compounds should be at, or below, the indicated concentrations (Table 3).
 Ideally the same buffer should be used for the standard and the sample of unknown concentration.